EvilFreelancer/docker-craftcms/README.md

     docker-composer pull
     docker-composer up -d

-And your of CraftCMS container will be recreated if new version of CraftCMS/Craft projects in repository.
+And your CraftCMS container will be recreated if new version of CraftCMS container pushed added in repository.

 ## Almost done

 Now you need just open this url http://localhost, and you'll see the CraftCMS magic.
+But do not worry if you see the error message, you need install the engine, for this you need open http://localhost/admin page and follow the instruction.

 ## Links